 Award certificates UEL issues transcripts of results to students, and award certificates to successful students on programmes.
 Degree certificates are awarded by UEL and then sent to CAT for distribution to students.
-You must ensure that your contact details are up to date with Student Support in order for your certificate to be posted out to the correct address.
 Students will have the opportunity to attend an award ceremony at CAT.